Melbourne High School: History

-By 1919, it had the greatest number of students at Melbourne University (then Victoria's only university) from any school. although the building they had occupied was seen as dilapidated.
-In the 1920s, it was announced that the school would split and the boys and girls would move to alternative locations.
-On the 3rd of October, 1927, the senior boys moved to Forrest Hill in South Yarra and formed Melbourne Boys' High School.
-The old campus was renamed Melbourne Girls' High School.
+By 1919, it had the greatest number of students at Melbourne University (then Victoria's only university) from any school.

-Between 1931 and 1934, the girls of the old Melbourne Continuation School moved from Government House, to the King Street Central School and finally to Albert Park, renaming the school as the Mac.Robertson Girls' High School.

-Old traditions in music and debating continued, with the addition of house chorals, which is now an important event in the school calendar.
+Old traditions in music and debating continued, with the addition of house chorals, which remains an important event in the school calendar.

-New traditions emerged, such as a house system, with competition in various sports, debating and, with the strong music tradition of the school, house chorals.
+New traditions emerged, such as a house system, with competition in various sports and debating.
 A Memorial Hall paid for by past students was a feature of the new school.

-Just as had occurred in World War I, World War II disrupted the school's proceedings greatly.
-The school building itself was requisitioned by the Royal Australian Navy.
-The students of the school moved to either the new Camberwell High School or the Tooronga Road State School.
-It was only in 1944 that students returned to Forrest Hill under the new principal Major-General (later Sir) Alan Ramsay.
+As had occurred in World War I, World War II greatly disrupted the school's proceedings.
+The school building was requisitioned by the Royal Australian Navy and the students moved to either the new Camberwell High School or the Tooronga Road State School.
+In 1944 students returned to Forrest Hill under the new principal Major-General (later Sir) Alan Ramsay.
 Ramsay was the first 'Old Boy', or former student, to become principal.
 Since then, all but two of his successors (Laurie Collins and Tony Mordini) have been Old Boys.

-In the 1950s, Brigadier George Langley set up reviving the school, laying down the plans for a swimming pool and physical education centre while also reestablishing the Tecoma camp.
-This led to an upgrade in the school's facilities.
-In 1960, the physical education centre and swimming pool opened.
-In 1965, a new library was built.
+In the 1950s, Brigadier George Langley set about reviving the school, laying down plans for a swimming pool and physical education centre and reestablishing the Tecoma camp.
+The physical education centre and swimming pool opened in 1960 and in 1965, a new library was built.
 In 1968, portable classrooms were installed.
 In 1970, the Junior Science Block was opened.

-In 1974 Molly Brennan applied to be head.
-Despite her making an appeal citing discrimination a less qualified man was appointed.
+In 1974 Molly Brennan applied to be principal.
+Despite making an appeal citing discrimination a less qualified man was appointed.

-In the 1980s, the ageing buildings needed refurbishment and new facilities were needed to meet the rapidly changing demands of a modern education, most notably the need for computers.
+In the 1980s, the buildings needed refurbishment and new facilities were needed to meet the rapidly changing demands of a modern education, most notably the need for computers.
 Neville Drohan, principal from 1987 to 1991, combined government funding with donations from the school community to construct a new four-storey building: the 'Nineties' building (see facilities below).

 In 1992, Raymond Willis became principal and in 1995 he oversaw a refurbishment of the original building and the addition of new rooms including a computer suite, dark room and an upgraded canteen.
 The original grass hockey field was replaced with a synthetic one and, next to the hockey field, two plexipave basketball courts were built.